AlexandraBokancha/CPP_04/ex02/README.md

+**pure virtual function**

+pure virtual function (virtual = 0) : no implementation;

+pure virtual function are used :
+- if a function doesn't have any use in the base class;
+- but the function must be implemented by all its derevid classes;

 **abstract classes**

-pure virtual function (virtual = 0) : no implementation;
--the class will have a missing behavior;
--it can't be instantiated (creation of a new instance of the class);
+- it has at least one pure virtual function;
 - derived class have to override that function;
+- it can't be instantiated (creation of a new instance of the class), but you can create a pointer or a reference of Abstract class;
-- an abstract class can have a constructor;
+- an abstract class can have a constructor (its derived class will use it);
+- it mainly used for Upcasting, so its derived classes can use its interface;

 **interface**